sensu/sensu-docs/content/sensu-go/6.8/catalog/build-private-catalog.md

 ## Update URLs in integration asset builds

-If the assets for your private catalog are stored behind a firewall, update the asset definitions in your `sensu-resources.yaml` files to use the endpoint URL that will serve your catalog.
+If the assets for your private catalog are stored behind a firewall or are otherwise not publicly available, update the asset definitions in your `sensu-resources.yaml` files to use the endpoint URL that will serve your catalog.

 For example, if you fork the [Sensu Catalog repository][4] as the starting point for your private catalog, asset definitions will include `assets.bonsai.sensu.io` in the `builds.url` values: